 Bybit is a new generation margin trading platform where you can use leverage to long or short the crypto market.
-Bybit was founded in March 2018 and is registered in the British Virgin Islands, but has its headquarters located in Singapore.
-It has a wide range of features, which are covered in detail in our Bybit review.
+Bybit was founded in March 2018 and is registered in the British Virgin Islands, but has its headquarters in Singapore.

-With the leveraged perpetual contracts that Bybit offers, it has managed to establish itself as one of the top platforms for trading acquiring over 100 000 active users since its inception.
-Their team is comprised of professionals from the Investment banking sector, Forex industry, and early blockchain adopters.
-Their technology team includes experts from big-name companies like Morgan Stanley, Tencent, Ping’an Bank, Nuoya Fortune, etc..
+With the leveraged perpetual contracts that Bybit offers, it has succeeded in establishing itself as one of the top platforms for trading and has gained over 100,000 active users.
+Its team consists of experts from the investment banking sector, the Forex industry, and early bitcoin adopters.
+Their technology team includes experts from renowned companies such as Morgan Stanley, Tencent, Ping’an Bank, Nuoya Fortune, etc.

 Bybit Features Review